MaryemWannes/hedera-readme/geomap.md

 # GEX Ecosystem Map

 ## Overview
-Interactive map system for hydrogen projects with multi-layer filtering and edit tracking.
+GEX Ecosystem Map is an interactive Map for visualizing, tracking, and analyzing hydrogen infrastructure projects (production, storage, CCUS, ports, pipelines) across Africa and beyond.
+It empowers users to explore project data, filter by multiple criteria, and contribute updates with built-in transparency and edit limits.

 ### Core Features
 - Interactive Leaflet map with clustering